kharazi/awesome-copy-rules/README.md

 ## Rule 7:
 Explore new tools! `Ctrl+C` and `Ctrl+V`  are not the only tools, for example choose a good [clipboard manager](http://en.wikipedia.org/wiki/Clipboard_manager)

+## Rule 8:
+If you find more than a piece of code use which has lower performance!
+Because when you want to update your software you could use the one with higher performance!